Pi4J/pi4j.github.io/content/getting-started/_index.md

 6. [Introduction to electronics with CrowPi](/getting-started/introduction-to-electronics-with-crowpi/)
 7. [Adding a user interface with JavaFX](/getting-started/user-interface-with-javafx/)
 8. [Game development with FXGL and an Arcade controller](/getting-started/game-development-with-fxgl/)

+And if you still want to learn more, we have a [list of additional resources](/getting-started/learn-more/).